Online, email, & mobile security

 Email security

-Email is an important an easy to use form of communication.
+Email is an important and easy to use form of communication.
 However, just as with any communication form, it can be used to trick you out of important information and it is important to be aware of the potential risks associated with email.

 The most common form of attempted fraud using email is phishing.
 Phishing refers to suspicious emails you may receive at your home and/or work emails addresses.
 Many times the email appears to be from a legitimate company where you may have an account.
 The email will typically state that "the company is updating their records and they need you to verify some account information."

-emails direct the recipient to a website that looks like the actual site and then asks the recipient to divulge card account numbers and PINs, Social Security Numbers, and other personal information.
+Emails direct the recipient to a website that looks like the actual site and then asks the recipient to divulge card account numbers and PINs, Social Security Numbers, and other personal information.
 The fraudsters have no idea where you actually have an account, they are simply targeting companies where many individuals have accounts.

 If you think you have received a phishing email related to Think Bank, please forward it to think@thinkbank.com.